black-sliver/PopTracker/doc/PACKS.md

 `item_size`, `item_width` and `item_height`, since 0.32.0, works the same as with Layouts.
 See below.

+`inspectable_sequence_break` can be set to `true` on either location or section to restore 0.31.0 behavior of showing sequence-break-inspectable as sequence break.

 **Tracker Lua Interface:**

 * `Tracker:FindObjectForCode('@location_name/section_name')` returns a Section or nil